Logo S4

 • In the midst of a fierce skirmish, your marksman takes a hit, their health dwindling to the critical halfway mark.
 Suddenly, their once steady aim falters, their D8 agility now a D6, as wounds take their toll.

-In short, the following situations generate Adrenaline:
+In short, the following situations generate Strain:

-• As the enemy closes in, your sharpshooter takes aim and fires, the tension palpable.
+As the enemy closes in, your sharpshooter takes aim and fires, the tension palpable.
 The shot hits, marking not just a wound on the foe but a rush of adrenaline for your sharpshooter.
 With each trigger pull, their focus sharpens, but so does the danger of becoming overwhelmed by the battle's intensity.

 ADVANCED RULES